cat-a-flame/journal/content/blog/2023/planta-care-for-your-plants.md

 Before choosing these plants, I made sure that the room was suitable for them.
 We live in a twin house, which means that we don't have windows on the eastern side, making some rooms darker.
 The air is pretty dry, especially in the winter.

 How can you make sure that a room is good for a specific plant?
-This is where Planta comes in.
+How to make sure they survive?
+This is where [Planta](https://getplanta.com/) comes in.

 Planta is a mobile app that helps you take care of your plants by providing you with all the necessary information and reminders.
 Whether you are a beginner or a seasoned gardener, Planta can help you keep your plants healthy and thriving.